binpeng2/CyberGis_Bin/README.md

 2, Collected COVID cases data of some MSA.
 3, Training model to evaluate COVID risk with visitors data with LSTM (tensorflow)
 4, Learned common algorithm for time-series prediction like LSTM and RNN.
+5, Add geoID infos, and accumulate 7, 14 days visitors now.
+New dataset can be found in folder dicts_2.

 # Planning:
 1, Have a rubric model done, or have a rural formula for risk evaluation